KyleMardell/ci-project-1/TESTING.md

 - Desktop headings seems small for the screen size
     - Increased heading sizes in home and calendar pages

-Some users thought the contact form could be larger on desktop sized screens, others liked the consistant layout across multiple devices.
-After some consideration I decided to keep the size of the contact form for consistancy as user feedback was fairly evenly split.

 ### Site Testing

 I tested the funtionality of the site on multiple browsers, including Chrome, Firefox, Edge and Safari.